-Evaporative coolers, also known as swamp coolers, are a summertime mainstay in many homes.
-If you live in a hot, dry climate, these units circulate cool air throughout the room and help keep your space comfortable on warm days.
-Read below for a detailed explanation on how to use and maintain a swamp cooler all year long.
+Evaporative coolers, also known as swamp coolers, are summertime mainstays in many homes.
+These units circulate cool air throughout rooms and help keep spaces comfortable on warm days.
+As a result, they're a great way to beat the heat in dry, humid climates.
+This guide will explain how to use and maintain an evaporative cooler.

 How to Use an Evaporative Cooler

-Since evaporative coolers work best in hotter weather, we recommend you wait to begin using one until temperatures routinely exceed 80 to 85 degrees Fahrenheit.
-If this is your first time using a new unit, follow these instructions in combination with your manufacturer's manual for a spring start-up.
+Since evaporative coolers work best in hotter weather, wait to begin using one until temperatures exceed 80 to 85 degrees Fahrenheit.

-Adjust the fan, pump and oscillating settings (if applicable) as needed.
-Water from the reservoir will dampen the cooling pad as the unit draws fresh air from the window.
-This produces a cool breeze that infuses the room with moisture.
+Once you turn on the swamp cooler, adjust the fan, pump and oscillating settings (if applicable) as needed.
+Water from the reservoir will dampen the cooling pad as the unit draws fresh air through the window.
+Doing this produces a cool breeze that fills the room with moisture.

 Spring and Summer Maintenance